Ganendra-Orchid/Kelompok-3-Kelas-B/README.md

 The program receives:

+- The score of the task
+- The score of the quiz
-- The player's guess
+- The score of the midterm exam
-- The number of attempts
+- The score of the final exam

 ---